gbadedata/ifrs9-ecl-engine/README.md

 ## Data licence

 The **code** is released under the MIT License (see `LICENSE`).
 The underlying **Lending Club** loan data is publicly available and used here for a non-commercial portfolio project; it remains subject to its own terms.

----

-*Built as a portfolio project demonstrating IFRS 9 expected-credit-loss methodology on real loan data.*